Framization and Deframization: Framization

 \subsection{Framed Jones monoid}

-Before introducing the framed Jones monoid, we need to remember some facts about the Jones monoid and his diagrammatical interpretation. $J_n$ can be considered as the monoid formed by the diagrams made by $n$ noncrossing arcs, with endpoins on the integer points $1,\dots, n$ of two parallel lines.
+Before introducing the framed Jones monoid, we need to remember some facts about the Jones monoid $J_n$ and its diagrammatical interpretation.
+Namely, we will recall its diagrammatic realization and the normal form of its elements.
+More precisely, consider the monoid formed by diagrams made by $n$ noncrossing arcs, with endpoins on the integer points $1,\dots, n$ of two parallel lines.
 The product is defined by concatenation, in which the loops are neglected.
 See Figure \ref{Fig01}.
+In \cite{BDS}, \cite{East2021} it is proved that a presentation of this monoid is given by relations \eqref{J01} and \eqref{J02}.